stenbror/PythonCoreFrameworkFunctional/README.md

 # PythonCoreFrameworkFunctional

-For now this only support parsing og EvalInput start rule for expression handling in Python 3.10 grammar.
+For now this only support parsing from EvalInput start rule for expression handling in Python 3.10 grammar.

 Example: